 In Section 6, we prove the lower bound claimed in [BSS08] regarding the query complexity of one-sided error testing H-minor freeness, when H contains a cycle.
 In contrast, in Section 7 we consider the case that H is cycle-free, and present the improved testers for H-minor freeness in this case (i.e., when H is a forest).

-Finally, in Section 8 we consider the unbounded-degree model, discussed in Section 1.6.
+Finally, in Section 8 we consider the unbounded-degree model, discussed in Section 1.6, and in Section 9 we compile a list of open problems that are scattered throughout the paper.